Skip to content

 POST /api/v1/leads — create a lead

 The primary intake endpoint.
-Required: name, plus at least one of phone or email.
+Required: full_name, plus at least one of phone or email.
 Source UTMs are normalised; Bayut and Property Finder values are recognised by name.

 -H "Idempotency-Key: $(uuidgen)" \